goliatone/go-options/README.md

 Use `opts.WithScope(...)` when constructing an options wrapper to seed this metadata automatically; it will be copied into every `RuleContext` unless you override it per invocation.

+## Activity (opt-in)

+go-options can emit activity events using the shared hook pattern from go-cms/go-notifications.
+Everything is opt-in: no hooks configured means no emissions.

+- Add hooks when constructing options: `opts.New(value, opts.WithActivityHooks(activity.Hooks{&activity.CaptureHook{}}))` or include `usersink.Hook{Sink: yourActivitySink}` to forward into go-users.
+- Build lifecycle events with helpers like `activity.BuildOptionsUpdatedEvent(...)` (path, scope metadata, old/new values) and fan them out via `opts.ActivityHooks().Notify(ctx, evt)`.
+- Try the runnable demo in `examples/activity` to see capture + usersink hooks in action.
+- See `docs/ACTIVITY.md` for contracts, wiring, and adapter details.

 All fields default to zero cost empty values so existing call sites continue to work unchanged.

 ## Dynamic Paths & Schema